scramjetorg/deep-learning/Sequences/inference-script/README.md

-# Deep Learning - Sequential Model Sequence
+# Deep Learning - Inference Sequence

 This directory demonstrates how to leverage deep learning techniques to recognize audio commands.